Table of Contents

 With seven Australian cities ranked amongst the top 100 in the QS Best Student Cities 2019, the country stands out as one of the most attractive places to study abroad, offering students a high-quality education at beautiful locations.

 Below are the 7 best Australian cities to be a student – all offering at least two globally ranked universities, plus a unique study abroad experience.

-Melbourne is considered as one of the most livable Australian city because of its cultural, nightlife, entertainment on offer plus excellent public transport.
+Melbourne is considered as one of the most livable Australian cities because of its culture, nightlife, entertainment on offer and excellent public transport.
 It is also known as the cultural capital of Australia as it is jam-packed with a variety of entertainment options like live music, comedy or sporting events.

 It is home to seven world-class universities like the University of Melbourne, Monash University, RMIT, Victoria University, La Trobe University, and more.
 The city boasts beautiful beaches, modern architecture, and a high standard of living.
 It is highly rated in entertainment, tourism, sport, education, health care, research and development and was ranked as the world’s most livable city for seven years in a row, from 2011 until 2017.